nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Finding a task: `find task`

-Use this command to filter your task list to show only tasks that contain specific keywords.
+You can filter your task list to show only tasks that contain specific keywords.

 **Command Format:**